-Greetings!
-You have made the first step into one of the most interesting topics: Partial Discharge (PD)!
+Greetings and thank you for taking this important step to discover more about partial discharge (PD) measurements and analysis!
 Among a broad range of insulation tests, PD measurements are used to detect localized defects and anomalies within electrical insulation systems.
 Introduced to the power industry several decades ago, the measurements were mainly performed in the factories and during the R&D processes.
 In the last two decades, significant technology advances were made allowing PD measurements to be performed consistently both in the factory and in the field, at different stages in the service life of many medium-voltage (MV) and high-voltage (HV) apparatus.

 The goal of this PD Bulletin is to increase awareness toward PD measurements and provide a platform of unbiased technical references on the topic of partial discharge.
 The content of the PD bulletin will be constantly updated and will cover many aspects of PD measurements for a wide range of MV and HV assets.